dtellz/mario-browser-game/README.md

 v01.11 added an option at main menu to change the dificulty of the game

 v01.12 few bugs solved derived from the new menus

+v02.00 New level added, starting to add SFX sounds